Personal Website: danielbsands.com

 Daniel Sands received a M.A. in Quantitative Methods in the Social Sciences from Columbia University with a focus in Economic Sociology.
 He received both a B.S. in Business Administration and a B.A. degree from the University of Arizona where he quadruple majored in Economics, Political Science, Finance, and Accounting.
 Prior to joining NYU Stern, Daniel Sands was an Officer in the United States Army.
 His service includes a deployment to Afghanistan as an Infantry Platoon Leader during 2011-2012.
 Most recently, he served as the Commander of Officer Candidate School (OCS) for the New York Army National Guard.
 He is a graduate of the U.S. Army Ranger School, Army Airborne School, and had been designated as a Distinguished Military Graduate for the 2009 Commissioning Year.

 - Third Parties, Evaluation, and Valuation

-- Innovation and Economic History
+- Innovation, Creativity, and Business History

 New York University, Leonard N. Stern School of Business

 B.S. in Business Administration (with Honors), Finance; Accounting

 B.A. (with Honors), Economics; Political Science